Telecommunications in France: Internet

-Internet users: 45.262 million; 44.625 million (metropolitan France) (2009)

 Mobile networks

 France currently has 4 mobile networks, Orange, SFR, Bouygues Telecom and Free all of which are licensed for UMTS.
 All except Free are also licensed for GSM.
 In 2016 Q3, Orange had 28.966 million mobile phone customers, SFR had 14.577 million, Bouygues had 12.660 million, Free Mobile had 12.385 million, and the MVNOs had 7.281 million.

 Before the launch of Free Mobile in January 2012, the number of physical mobile phone operators was very limited.
 For example, Sweden currently has 4 licensed operators with their own networks despite a smaller and sparser population than France's, making improved coverage less economically rewarding.
 However, France has a number of MVNOs which increases competition.

 However, Free Mobile obtained its licence in December 2009 and operates since January 2012.

 In France, the satellite telecommunications system TELECOM 1 (TC1) will provide high-speed, broadband transfer of digital data between different sections of subscribing companies.
 Conventional telecommunications links between continental France and its overseas departments will also be supplied.